CET Florence Study Abroad

 Choose your adventure in Florence

 Electives for everyone.
 Take classes that fulfill major requirements back home.
-Try Cross-Cultural Psychology or International Marketing for business majors.
+Try Corporate Finance or International Marketing for business majors.
 Interested in something uniquely Italian?
-Try Italian and European Politics or Food and Culture in Italy.
+Try Renaissance Art and Architecture or Food and Culture in Italy.
 And you won’t just be in the classroom—many classes have field-based components in the city.
 Take an art history class and have at least half of your sessions in a museum, church, or piazza.
 This is what study abroad is all about.

 Work that’s rewarding.
 Florence is known for easy living, but that doesn’t mean easy A’s.
 CET Florence is known for academics as rigorous as what you’re used to in the US.
 Your courses challenge you.
 Your professors push you during in-class discussions.
 Your assignments ask you to think critically.
 All of this work ensures you leave Florence with a global perspective that will serve you for a lifetime.